lip6/ITSTools-web/cgalbasics.md

 In this case the property is true again, every Pong eventually ends up getting a ball since there are as many Ping as Pong players.

+## Parameters in Composite

+Please note that [parameters](pgal.md) are particularly useful in the context of Composite definitions, particularly
+* when using arrays
+* when adding arguments to labels

+Parameters are introduced on [this page](pgal.md), this section presents a small example using parameters.

+This example models a system with a number of clients accessing a server.

+There are two buffers, that store the client id.
+One is used to send requests to the server, and the other to return the message to the right client

+Here we modeled a situation with $NCLI clients, 1 server, 1 send buffer (a single memory cell, shared amongst everybody, blocking if full) 1 receive buffer.

+This example can be adapted easily to multiple servers, multiple buffers etc...
+You could have an array of buffers instead, or make the buffer more complex with room for several messages.

+We could also have several servers fighting to treat the requests, if we model the servers in a more symmetric way to the clients in the composite, with an array of them.

+The basic idea in this model is to use parameters to work with different instances and identify them.
+This idea is used in two different ways, with the basic client instances (no id built-in, their cell index is contextual) and the server (storing an id).
+Both can be useful.

+<figure class="highlight"><pre><code class="language-c" data-lang="c">
+{% include_relative galfiles/cliserv.gal.html %}
+</code></pre></figure>